Last updated on September 22nd, 2023 at 12:51 pm

 There really are a lot of badminton rules to get your head around if you are just starting out.
-The aim here is to simplify them enough so the player(s) can start to play badminton in minutes .
+The aim here is to try and simplify them enough so players can start playing badminton in minutes .

-That means presenting only the most essential aspects of the rules and regulations.
+That means I’m only covering the most essential aspects of the rules and regulations.

 If you decide to take your game to the next level and play in local leagues you will no doubt want to join a club.

-Two of the most commonly ask questions are: How do you play badminton? and What are the rules of badminton?
+Two of the most commonly asked questions are: How do you play badminton? & What are the rules of badminton?

 How do you play badminton?
 There are five forms of the sport: